Hi friend and Welcome!

 - Needs to be plugged directly into a USB port on your laptop/computer.
 Some say it doesn’t do well plugged into a separate USB hub.

-- Extremely sensitive, picks up everything (this can be a good and bad thing).
+- Extremely sensitive and picks up everything (this can be a good and bad thing).
 Acoustic Sound Treatment never hurts!!

 Who this mic benefits?